 Xinnan Du

-TMT International Observatory
+TMT International

-xinnandu@ucla.edu
+Observatory/UC Riverside

+xinnan.du@ucr.edu

-Xinnan Du is a postdoctoral researcher and the manager of the NASA MIRO FIELDS (Fellowships and Internships in Extremely Large Data Sets) program at UC Riverside.
+Xinnan Du is the manager and the outreach director of the NASA MIRO FIELDS (Fellowships and Internships in Extremely Large Data Sets) program at UC Riverside.
 She got her PhD in astronomy in 2018 from UCLA, and her research focuses on the physical properties of the interstellar and circumgalactic gas in distant star-forming galaxies.
 Xinnan is very enthusiastic about K-12 STEM outreach and inquiry-based teaching, and she has a long-term career goal in informal science education.
-Having led multiple departmental and campus-wide outreach programs and events, Xinnan hopes to inspire the younger generation in STEM through hands-on experience.
+Having led multiple departmental and campus-wide outreach programs and developed numerous K-12 and college-level curricula, Xinnan hopes to inspire the younger generation in STEM through authentic, hands-on experience.

 Trent Dupuy

-Gemini Observatory
+Gemini Observatory/NSF's

+OIR Lab

 tdupuy@gemini.edu